+IV.C.
 Curriculum Organization and Resident Experiences

 IV.C.1.
-The curriculum must be structured to optimize resident educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core)
+The curriculum must be structured to optimize resident educational to minimize the frequency of transitions.
+(Detail)

-IV.C.1.a) Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
-(Core)
+IV.C.1.a) The assignment of educational experiences should be structured quality educational experience defined by ongoing supervision, longitudinal relationships with faculty members, and high-quality assessment and feedback (Detail)